 This section of Virtual Consultant is an additional resource for families seeking specific kinds of services.
 This supplements the Search Function and Index to assist families in finding the resources that will meet their needs.
 Use of the Search Function requires membership; Use of the index does not.

-The list of schools and programs most in play is being restricted to members, requiring membership for pages with names of schools and programs in play.
+This list of Schools and Programs Most in Play is being restricted to members, requiring membership for pages with names of schools and programs in play.
 This page will remain open to the public.
 However, pages linked from the outline below do not have individual introduction pages and do require membership for access.
 Think of this page as the Introduction page for all.

 The schools and programs that appear on the listings that follow are schools and programs that meet the following criteria: